 Reviewing Student Work

-The review screen conveniently displays student responses on the left with scoring and commenting tools in the panel to the right.
-Navigate between students with the next and previous arrows, or with the student dropdown in the center of the page.
+Click a student’s name to review their submission.
+The review screen displays student responses on the left and scoring and commenting tools in the panel on the right.
+Navigate between students with the arrows, or with the student dropdown in the center of the page.

 Scores and Rubrics